aosabook/500lines/crawler/chapter.md

 ...     pass
 ```

 The standard Python interpreter is written in C. The C function that executes a Python function is called, mellifluously, `PyEval_EvalFrameEx`.
-It takes a Python stack frame object and evaluates Python byte11code in the context of the frame.
+It takes a Python stack frame object and evaluates Python bytecode in the context of the frame.
 Here is the bytecode for `foo`:

 ```python
 >>> import dis